portainer/portainer-docs/user/docker/stacks/webhooks.md

 ## Preventing a pull

 In some cases you may want to override the pulling of images when using the webhook to do a redeploy.
 In that scenario, you can specify `pullimage=false` as a parameter on your webhook to disable pulling of images.

-{% hint style="info" %}
-This option is only available in Portainer Business Edition.
-{% endhint %}

 ```
 <form action="https://portainer:9443/api/stacks/webhooks/638e6967-ef77-4906-8af8-236800621360?pullimage=false" method="post">